The National Archives offers the following volunteering opportunities:

 To get involved in one of our projects head over to our page on From the Page.
 You will need to create a free account but once you have done this you can start transcribing our records with us.

 The projects that we currently have online are:

 - Copyright Entry Forms: Paintings and Drawings (COPY 1)

 - 19th–century British army records (WO 25 and WO 76)

 There is guidance on the web page for each project to help you, but if you have any questions regarding these projects then please email firstname.lastname@example.org or leave a note on an individual page and we will answer.

 Projects involving online collaboration

 - Help us to describe our records online.
 We are encouraging users to help tag and contribute to our records, both in our online catalogue, Discovery, and on other interfaces such as the photo-sharing website Flickr.

-- Discovery.
-The introduction of a tagging tool to Discovery allows users to assign key words or phrases to our records, helping other users to find records that they previously wouldn’t have known about.
+- Discovery – the introduction of a tagging tool to Discovery allows users to assign key words or phrases to our records, helping other users to find records that they previously wouldn’t have identified.
 As much of the catalogue data also uses older language to describe our records, tagging presents the opportunity to refresh and modernise some of this language, making it relevant to today’s users.
 This will lay the foundations for future developments, such as adding user-generated content to catalogue descriptions and tagging records with location information.